Teburoro Tito: 19941998

 In 1994, Tito and three other candidates, all from the MTM, were nominated for the presidential election.
 There had been claims of misconduct against the outgoing government, and a brief constitutional crisis ensued when acting president Tekiree Tamuera was forcibly removed.
 Tito won the election in a landslide victory with 51% of the votes.
+Tito's campaign implemented the novel strategy of using video tapes to spread his message, including one that made accusations against Teannaki's government and prompted defamation lawsuits.

 Tito has called attention to the detrimental effects of global warming on Pacific Island nations.
 He has complained that large countries do not do enough to offset their contributions to climate change, while small countries such as Kiribati suffer the effects.
 He compared the situation to ants on a leaf being bothered by elephants roughhousing in the pond.
 "The problem isn't the ants' behavior [but] of how to convince the elephants to be more gentle."
-Still, Tito is sceptical of scientists and politicians who say that rising sea levels will inevitably submerge Kiribati, citing Genesis 9:11.
+Still, Tito is skeptical of scientists and politicians who say that rising sea levels will inevitably submerge Kiribati, citing Genesis 9:11.

 The International Date Line used to run through Kiribati.
 Fulfilling a campaign promise, Tito declared that the Date Line would run along his country's eastern border effective 1 January 1995.
 This made the Line Islands of Kiribati the first region in the world to see the new day.
 The decision attracted little attention until other Pacific countries disputed the claim after the millennium celebrations approached.
 Other Pacific nations tried to move the Date Line, temporarily implement daylight saving time, and claim the "first territory", "first land", "first inhabited land" or "first city" to enter 2000.

 19982002

 The Christian Democratic Party and the main opposition both lost seats in the 1998 parliamentary election.
-On 27 November, Tito was re-elected with 52% of the vote, while Harry Tong received only 46%.
+On 27 November, Tito was re-elected with 52% of the vote, while Harry Tong received 46%.

 On 14 April 1999, Tito wrote a letter requesting Kiribati's admission to the United Nations, which was accepted.
 Tito attended the millennium celebrations on Caroline Island, which the government had renamed Millennium Island.
 As the easternmost of the Line Islands, Caroline would be the first place in the world to enter 1 January 2000.
 BBC News' Mike Donkin reported that Tito spoke with emotion as his country found itself at the centre of attention.
 "Our elders tell us that in our ancient myths and legends these islands were where creation began," Tito said.
 "This particular moment in history seems to confirm the mythology of our ancestors."